 ZUBER, ABRAHAM (1780–1848).
 Abraham Zuber, carpenter, merchant, and pioneer farmer, the son of Abraham and Mary (Bartling) Zuber, was born in Lancaster County, Pennsylvania, on November 14, 1780.
 In 1786 the elder Zuber, son of a German immigrant, moved his family to Oglethorpe County, Georgia, where young Abraham began to practice carpentry.
 In 1814 the younger Zuber established a country store in Putnam County, Georgia, and the following year transferred his business to Marion, Georgia, where, on February 16, 1816, he married Mary Ann Mann, a native of South Carolina.
 They had two children.
 In 1822 Zuber moved to Montgomery County, Alabama; in 1824 to East Feliciana Parish, Louisiana; and in 1827 to St. Helena Parish, Louisiana.
 In 1830 he settled on the Ayish Bayou in the area that became San Augustine County, Texas.
 In 1831 he moved his family to Harrisburg while he searched for a headright tract in the Austin colony.
 In January 1832 he temporarily rented a farm in the Brazos bottoms that later became part of Brazoria County; he worked the farm with the aid of four slaves borrowed from Jared E. Groce.
 In January 1833 Zuber moved his family to a league of land on Lake Creek, then in Montgomery County, later eastern Grimes County, only to learn that much of another settler's headright had been inadvertently included in his survey.
 He thereupon laid claim to a league elsewhere in the Lake Creek bottoms-at the site of an abandoned Kickapoo Indian village near the site of present Shiro.
 His family occupied one of the two remaining sod cabins on the grounds, and the slaves occupied the other.
 Six years later he constructed a double-room log house on his property some two miles west of his original homestead.
 In March and April 1836 Zuber and his family participated in the Runaway Scrape.
-Upon returning to his farm, according to the report of his son, William Physick Zuber, he encountered a refugee from the Alamo, an old acquaintance named Louis Moses Roseqv, and received from him a dramatic eyewitness account of the fortress's fall.
+Upon returning to his farm, according to the report of his son, William Physick Zuber, he encountered a refugee from the Alamo, an old acquaintance named Louis Moses Rose, and received from him a dramatic eyewitness account of the fortress's fall.
 Zuber served as the first district clerk of Montgomery County after it was organized in 1837.
 He died on November 24, 1848, at his home in Grimes County.

 E. L. Blair, Early History of Grimes County (Austin, 1930).
 Grimes County Historical Commission, History of Grimes County, Land of Heritage and Progress (Dallas: Taylor, 1982).
 Robin Navarro Montgomery, The History of Montgomery County (Austin: Jenkins, 1975).
 William P. Zuber, My Eighty Years in Texas (Austin: University of Texas Press, 1971).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert Bruce Blake, "ZUBER, ABRAHAM," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fzu01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert Bruce Blake, "ZUBER, ABRAHAM," accessed May 26, 2020, http://www.tshaonline.org/handbook/online/articles/fzu01.